klevente/homepage/content/posts/website-redesign-2.0.md

 However, then came the problems, mainly the ones with font rendering, which you have probably noticed when looking at the picture, namely that all text looks like when some water has been spilled onto a newspaper.
 This happens because of one simple reason: there is [no cross-platform way](https://bugzilla.mozilla.org/show_bug.cgi?id=640134) to tell the browser not to antialias text when rendering a font - especially a bitmap font.

 So why is this?
 After a bit of searching, we can easily find the [`font-smooth`](https://developer.mozilla.org/en-US/docs/Web/CSS/font-smooth) CSS property, though with a warning at the top of the page stating that it is non-standard.
 What is more, is that it also recommends 2 other non-standard, vendor-prefixed selectors named `-webkit-font-smoothing` and `-moz-osx-font-smoothing`, which only work on MacOS interestingly.
 Unsurprisingly, when trying to use this any of these properties on a Windows machine, nothing will happen, and the font will still be antialiased (in DevTools, Chrome will even complain that it does not recognize the `font-smooth` property).
 However, on Mac, when using `font-smooth: never` and `-webkit-font-smoothing: none` will result in nice and crispy text for bitmap fonts.

 <ImageList images={[
-['/images/posts/website-redesign-2.0/bitmap-font-windows.png', 'Bitmap rendering on Windows', '200px'],
+["/images/posts/website-redesign-2.0/bitmap-font-windows.png", "Bitmap rendering on Windows", "200px"],
-['/images/posts/website-redesign-2.0/bitmap-font-macos.png', 'Bitmap rendering on MacOS', '200px'],
+["/images/posts/website-redesign-2.0/bitmap-font-macos.png", "Bitmap rendering on MacOS", "200px"],
 ]}
 caption="Bitmap fonts on Windows and MacOS" />